pomme-clic/s-money-documentation/docs/docs/payment/topup.md

 # Topup card

+A topup card is a way for your customer to credit money on their account directly from a bank card.

 ## Xpollens shop integration

 First you have to integrate a Xpollens shop with our sister company Dalenys to provide some fields in your app to make the customer enter its card datas.